alejandro-guzman/continuum-docker/ossum/README.md

 developing, testing, and debugging.

 ##### Steps to get this image in Ossum:
-- Build `prod/Dockerfile` with the target version, with a tag
+- Build `prod/Dockerfile` with the target version
-    - Versions can be an official release (18.3.0.67), an unofficial installer originating from a branch, or a local build
+    - Versions can be an official release (18.3.0.67, etc.), an unofficial installer originating from a branch, or a local build
     - Instructions to build [are here](../prod/README.md)
 - Build `ossum/Dockerfile` with a tag
-    - The target version points to a local build of `prod/Dockerfile` but can be changed to point to a published Continuum image in the future.
+    - The target version points to a local build of `prod/Dockerfile` but can be changed to point to a published Continuum image in the future
-        - Currently the production Continuum image does not get published.
+        - Currently the production Continuum image does not get published
     - Instructions to build [are here](#continuum-in-ossum)
 - Push the image to `hub.docker.com/r/cycletime/continuum`
 - Run the [ossum-continuum](https://jenkins.test.ossum.cloud/job/ossum-continuum/)
 Jenkins job in the test ossum instance and
 [run a build with the image](https://jenkins.test.ossum.cloud/job/ossum-continuum/build?delay=0sec)

+`deploy.sh` is a convenient script to build and publish the image which is also used by the CI server on master pushes.